laceyaguigam/Timed-Quiz/README.md

 # Timed Quiz

 ## Purpose

-Create a timed quiz on Javascript that stores high scores allowing users to compare their progress to peers.
+Quizzes are a good way to learn and reinforce knowledge on various subjects.
+They have been used to test ones knowdlege and gage how well a person knows a specific subject.
+Create a timed quiz on Javascript fundamentals that stores high scores allowing users to compare their progress to peers.

 The timed quiz must meet the following criteria: